 The AIAS and American Galvanizers Association (AGA) are looking for members to share their sketches/renderings/models to showcase the use of galvanized steel in a unique way!
 This competition is open to all years and skill sets – show us what you’ve got!

 This competition asks students to research the design and fabrication properties of hot-dip galvanizing and then sketch/model a sculpture, building façade, parking garage, outdoor recreation/entertainment structure, etc. that could be physically built out of hot-dip galvanized steel.
+Feel free to also use projects that you’ve worked on in class and find a way to include hot-dip galvanizing into those assignments.

 Submissions will be judged on constructability, design, and ingenuity.